-ASCCP Continuing Medical Education (CME) Mission Statement
+ASCCP Continuing Medical Education (CME)

-The intended audience is licensed health professionals interested in colposcopy and disorders of the lower genital tract.
-Included are physicians (gynecologists, family physicians, gynecologic oncologists, pathologists, and others), advanced practice clinicians (nurse practitioners, physician assistants, and certified nurse midwives), nurses, public health advisors and epidemiologists administering cancer prevention programs.
+The intended audience are health professionals interested in anogenital and HPV-related diseases.
+Included are physicians (gynecologists, family physicians, gynecologic oncologists, pathologists, and others), advanced practice clinicians (nurse practitioners, physician assistants, and certified nurse midwives), nurses, public health advisors, epidemiologists administering cancer prevention programs, and learners in these areas.
 The audience mix varies by activity, from novice clinicians learning basic concepts to experienced practitioners seeking to update knowledge and refine techniques.

 Types of Activities